Spy (2015 film): Filming

 Principal photography and production began on March 31, 2014, in Budapest, Hungary.
 On May 27, filming was under way in Budapest and was about to wrap up.
 Apart from tax breaks, shooting was primarily done in Budapest because its architecture and location could allow it to appear as other places where the story took place, including Paris.
 A prosthetic was used for shots of Nicola (Julian Miller) exposing himself.
 The production team of Spy had to present prosthetics used in the shots to the MPAA for rating.
+A part of the shooting was done by Lake Balaton, Central Europe’s largest lake.

 Release

-Theatrical
+Theatrical issues

 The US release of film was originally scheduled for May 22, 2015, by 20th Century Fox.
 In March 2015, the date was pushed back to June 5, 2015, which was first assigned to B.O.O.: Bureau of Otherworldly Operations and Paper Towns; the former of which being taken off the schedule and cancelled, while the latter moved to July.
 Prior to its official release, Paul Feig stated that Spy went through about 10 test screenings, a process – which includes recording the audience laughter for each version – he does "religiously", with Judd Apatow (who produced the Feig-directed Bridesmaids) commenting on its usefulness for a comedy film: "It doesn't work very well if a movie is supposed to make you feel difficult emotions.
 If you're making a David Lynch movie, it doesn't work at all.
 But for comedy it's often the best way to refine jokes."

 Spy was released on May 21, 2015, in Australia, Malaysia and Vietnam, and of May 28, 2015 in Israel and May 29, 2015, in Norway.